Code-Institute-Submissions/OwenCookman-Milestone-project-1/README.md

 2. Above the repository files clikc the green button that says Clone or download
 3. Select the copy to clip board image next to the URL to copy the URL to your clip board
 4. Using your local IDE open a Git terminal
-5. change the durectory to the location that you want to create the cloned directory
+5. Change the durectory to the location that you want to create the cloned directory
-6. type git clone and paste the URL you copied from GitHub
+6. Type git clone and paste the URL you copied from GitHub

 ## Credits